MrPixle2022/Documentaion/Git/Setup.md

 # 100644 blob 241dbf0a04cee100fbcf4d33d9351c7cf341f2e7	content.md
 ```

-so just basically consider the tree a directory whilst the bolo is a file
+so just basically consider the tree a directory whilst the blob is a file

 ---